Flameshovel Records

-Flameshovel Records is a record label from Chicago, Illinois formed in the summer of 2000.
+Flameshovel Records is a record label from Chicago, Illinois, formed in the summer of 2000.
 Founded by Jesse Woghin and long-time friend Nash Grey, the duo were later joined by James Kenler.
 Grey left for Philadelphia in 2003 to start grad school but the remaining partners forged ahead.

 The label has since put out 43 releases, including releases by Maritime, Chin Up Chin Up, Lying in States, and Bound Stems.

-As of December 5, 2010, the label had not released an album since September 2007.
+The label has not released an album since September 2007.